-Trouillot compares such tactics to the Las Casas-Valladolid debate about the humanity of the American Indians, making the case that this is a rhetorical counter-punch based on three propositions.
+Trouillot compares such tactics to the Las Casas-Valladolid debate about the humanity of the natives in the Americas, making the case that this is a rhetorical counter-punch based on three propositions.
 Stephen Corry and Survival International exactly echo the first of Trouillot’s schemes (2003:134):

 - You have argued that human beings can only be controlled by fear by pointing to past or contemporary states of savagery;